ice987987/ioBroker.wiserbyfeller/README.md

 This Adapter enables you to manage all your Wiser-by-Feller system devices via a WebSocket connection.

+## Disclaimer

+All product and company names or logos are trademarks™ or registered® trademarks of their respective holders.
+Use of them does not imply any affiliation with or endorsement by them or any associated subsidiaries!
+This personal project is maintained in spare time and has no business goal.
+Wiser by Feller is a trademark of Feller AG, CH-8810 Horgen.

 ## Installation requirements

 -   node.js >= v14.0 is required